ruiqi-zhong/SemanticScaffold/README.md

 ```

 Note that the evaluation can be extremely slow because running testcases takes a lot of time.
-To alleviate this problem
+To alleviate this problem,
 1. we memoize all the evaluation results in ```../spoc/eval_memo/```
 2. we run several identical processes with different random seed to parallelize without conflicting each other.
-The program will dump a lock in the target result directory whenever it starts to evaluate on a problem.
+Our script will dump a lock in the target result directory whenever it starts to evaluate on a problem.

 ## 4. Implementation